 - 2015: Tesla Inc. announces third quarter production statement showing a record output of 13,091 vehicles

 - 2016:Tesla Inc. acquires SolarCity for US$ 2.6 Billion in stock.
 SolarCity was then the largest installer of rooftop solar systems in the US.

 - 2017: Tesla Inc. unveils model 3 of electric car

 - 2017: Tesla motors changes its name to Tesla Inc.

-Model X by Tesla Inc. is the longest range all-electric in production sport utility vehicle in the world and offers high-performance features such as fully electric powered, all-wheel drive dual motor system along with an autopilot system.
+Model X by Tesla Inc. is the longest-range all-electric in production sport utility vehicle in the world and offers high-performance features such as a fully electric powered, all-wheel drive dual motor system along with an autopilot system.
 Model X can seat up to seven adults.
 A unique falcon wing door system offers easy access to the second and third-row seating passengers, thus adding to comfort.

-Model 3 is a third-generation electric vehicle by Tesla Inc. It is offered in a number of variants such as performance, single motor, dual motor, medium-range, and long range features.
-Delivery of this model is expected to start shortly.
-Tesla Inc. is also looking at ways to reduce manufacturing cost for Model 3.
+Model 3 is a third-generation electric vehicle by Tesla Inc. It is offered in a number of variants such as performance, single motor, dual motor, medium-range, and long-range features.
+The delivery of this model is expected to start shortly.
+Tesla Inc. is also looking at ways to reduce manufacturing costs for Model 3.